artbyrab/yii2-module-base/documents/guides/params-and-db-local-files.md

 For security so database and param attributes are not stored in source control, this module takes advantage of param-local.php and db-local.php files.
 The files are used in the src/tests/app/config folder.
 Therefore when you install this module you will only see the params.php and db.php files, you can simply create your own params-local.php and db-local.php to override them.
 They will be merged by the src/tests/app/config/test.php and console.php files.

-The benefit is that you can add say a MYSQL database without commiting the password and username to your source control.
+The benefit is that you can add say a MYSQL database without committing the password and username to your source control.

 So to create your own files simply do the following: